 About the Lab or Description

 The Functional Phosphoproteomics group, led by Prof. Ive De Smet at PSB, tackles early temperature signalling in plants, such as the model plant Arabidopsis thaliana and the crop plant wheat.
 To unravel this, we focus on dynamic changes in protein phosphorylation status, since temporary and reversible phosphorylation of proteins is essential in regulating various processes.
-Through a phosphoproteomics approach, the lab has identified potential key regulators of thermomorphogenesis in A. thaliana and wheat, which are currently being functionally characterized.
+Through a phosphoproteomics approach, the lab has identified potential key regulators of thermomorphogenesis in A. thaliana and wheat, which we started to functionally characterize (see, for example, Zhu et al 2021 Nature Communications 12:4804 and Vu et al 2021 Nature Communications 12:2842).

 - Proficient use of the English language for both oral and written communication

-- experience with a monocot crop, ideally wheat, will be in your benefit
+- experience with a monocot crop, ideally wheat, will play to your advantage

 - a publication record in peer-reviewed journals in the field of ‘animal and plant sciences’ is an asset